GreenXenith/minetest-tools/README.md

 - `.luacheckrc` generator (globals only)
 - Formspec string syntax highlighting

-Note: Code snippets were generated from `lua_api.txt` using `snippets.js`.
+Note: Code snippets were generated from `lua_api.md` using `snippets.js`.
 Quality not guaranteed.

 ## Extension Settings